Psychedelic/nft-marketplace-fe/README.md

 ```

 You'll need to read the [Marketplace Service](https://github.com/Psychedelic/nft-marketplace) guidelines to understand how to interact with the Services.

+### 🪚 Integration tools

+The following [Integrations document](https://github.com/Psychedelic/nft-marketplace/blob/develop/docs/integrations.md) provides a brief explanation on how the integration process came into play.
+It won't provide every single detail about it, but hopefully an overview to help onboarding; or allow the frontend team find appropriate tools to interact with the services, as easily as possible.
+Learn more about it [here!](https://github.com/Psychedelic/nft-marketplace/blob/develop/docs/integrations.md)

 ## 🙏 Contribution guideline